tyoeer/Chaoshead/README.md

   - Levelhead doesn't even load them
 	- I felt like documenting this somewhere, and this was the best place I could think of

+### Built-in scripts

+Chaoshead comes with some built-in scripts, which are shown in the `.built-in` folder in the scripting interface.
+More information about the scripts can be found in comments at their top.
+Scripts files can be found in the [scripts/.built-in](scripts/.built-in)

 ## Terminology

 - World: the part of a level that contains all the level (world = level - metadata).